 2. Stabilization & Operations

-Once acquired or construction begins, the General Partners work on improving operations, increasing occupancy, and executing the business plan (such as renovations or repositioning, or new construction).
+Once acquired or construction begins, the General Partners focus on improving operations, increasing occupancy, and executing the business plan (e.g., renovations, repositioning, or new construction).

 3. Cash Flow Distributions